 will be required to complete a literacy and numeracy assessment.

-Please note, trainees who previously completed a literacy and numeracy assessment with their Level 2 course, now enrolling in a higher-level qualification, will not be required to repeat this assessment.
+Please note, trainees who previously completed a literacy and numeracy assessment with their Level 2 course, and achieved Step 4 or higher for literacy, and Step 5 or higher for numeracy, will not be required to repeat these assessments when enrolling in higher-level qualifications.

 Find below the current version of the combined literacy and numeracy paper-based assessment. (for all new enrolments)